Blosc/JBlosc/Benchmarks.md

 The full benchmark is available at folder benchmarks

-You can add jblosc to the benchmark drivers available in jvm-compressor-benchmark.
-Following these steps:
+You can add jblosc to the benchmark drivers available in jvm-compressor-benchmark following these steps:

 1. Add the following class to the jvm-compressor-benchmark